Awlexus/Ecbolic/README.md

     ]
     ```

-  Note: if the function is not found, it'll be ignored
+  Note: if the function is not found, it'll be skipped

 ## Installation